 What makes your art unique?

 I guess my method is quite unusual.
-I like to do acrylics as a base to build up the colour and then add oils.
+I like to do acrylics as a base to build up the color and then add oils.
 I’ve used oils most of my life - I blend them when painting water to get a nice glaze, it looks good for underwater rocks.

 I also haven’t seen a lot of palette knife work - I don’t know why.
 Not many artists do it.